- Advanced Cancer

 Your cancer care team can suggest many things to ease side effects.
 For example, there are drugs to help prevent or reduce nausea and vomiting.
 Sometimes it helps if the doctor changes the dose or the time of day you take your medicines.
 It’s always important to balance any side effects you have against the symptoms you are trying to relieve.

-To learn more about chemo and dealing with side effects, please see Understanding Chemotherapy: A Guide for Patients and Families.
+To learn more about chemo and dealing with side effects, please see A Guide to Chemotherapy.

 Targeted therapy is a newer type of cancer treatment that uses drugs that attack specific parts of cancer cells or other cells or proteins that help cancer cells grow.
 These drugs work differently from standard chemo drugs.
 They can be used alone or along with other treatments.